Michael J. Grant: 2012 Florida House campaign

 In 2012, when the state's legislative districts were redrawn, Grant opted to run in the newly created 76th District, which was based in southern Lee County.
 He faced Ray Rodrigues, a member of the Stoneybrook Community Development District and a Lee County Housing Authority Commissioner, and Chauncey Solinger, a business owner.
 Grant campaigned on his legislative experience and on "improving the business climate in Florida so that companies can expand and create jobs."
 He was attacked during the campaign for not living and working in the district, as he owned a home in Charlotte County, though he claimed that he lived in Estero, and that once his home sold, he would purchase property in Estero.
 Perhaps owing to his low name recognition in the district, Grant was overwhelmingly defeated, receiving only 28% of the vote to Rodrigues's 50%.

 Return to the Florida House

 Grant announced that he would run for the Florida House again in 2016 in the 75th District, which includes all of Charlotte County.
-The incumbent State Representative, Ken Roberson, cannot seek a fifth term due to term limits, and was initially elected in 2008 to succeed Grant in the 71st District.
+The incumbent State Representative, Ken Roberson- who was initially elected in 2008 to succeed Grant in the 71st District- could not seek a fifth term due to term limits.
+Grant won the race unopposed.
+He was subsequently elected in 2018 (unopposed), 2022 (by 21.2%), and 2022 (unopposed).
+During his second period in congress, he has served as the vice-chair for the Ways and Means Committee and Health & Human Services Committee.
+In 2023, he become the Majority leader.